Search Ask the Dietitian

 Brandy is made from distilled wine or fermented fruit juice and is aged in a barrel.
-Even though there is carbohydrate in wine or fruit juice, it is turned into alcohol during the distillation process.
+Even though there is carbohydrates in wine or fruit juice, it is turned into alcohol during the distillation process.
 FYI, cognac is the finest grade of brandy.
 Specific nutrient values for brandy are not available in nutrient databases.

 Generally, 1 jigger (1 1/2 ounces) of 80 proof liquor (40% alcohol in gin, rum, vodka and whiskey) has: